dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 ### 13. What happens when DELETE is executed on an empty table?

 **Answer:**
 No rows will be deleted because there are no records available in the table.
-The query will execute successfully.

 ---

 ### 14. Can we delete rows based on multiple conditions?

 **Answer:**
 Yes.
-Multiple conditions can be used with operators like `AND` or `OR` to delete required rows.
+Multiple conditions can be used with operators like AND and OR to delete required rows.

 ---